 Caitlin Gentle: Fifth Grade Teacher

-Alice continues at Paideia in her fifth year as teacher of our sixth grade classroom.
+Alice continues at Paideia in her sixth year as teacher of our sixth grade classroom.
 She also works as our College Advisor and Standardized Testing Coordinator for the secondary grades.
 Alice graduated from Trinity Western University with a B.A. in Geography, minor in English.
 She loves to garden, crochet, and read, read, read.
 Whenever possible, she visits art museums and studies art history.
 Previous to teaching at Paideia, she tutored Foundations and Essentials classes for Classical Conversations.
 She is married to Gary who keeps bees for fun, and they have four children ranging from secondary through college age.

-Alison Tertin: Secondary Math
+Alison Tertin: Secondary Math & Admin

-Ali returns to our team this year as math teacher for Algebra 2 and Geometry.
+Ali returns to our team this year as math teacher for Algebra 2 and administrative assistant.
 She hails from northern Minnesota, where she taught middle school and coached for 8 years before moving to Oregon in 2007.
 She is a mother of two, the wife of a pastor, and a compassionate friend to all, having served for years in youth ministry, women’s ministries and the Classical Conversations home school co-op in Portland.
 On any given weekend, you’ll almost certainly find her with her husband and kids on some kind of adventure in the woods, on the beaches, or down the trails of the Pacific Northwest.
 Her peppy German Shorthair Pointer, “Daisy, the Roo Roo,” is always nearby, tracking squirrels and birds.
 To her, cooking is a necessary evil more than an art, and household plants are simultaneously beautiful and impossible to keep alive, but she remains optimistically hopeful on both accounts.
 Most of all, Ali continues to experience the profound grace of Jesus each day and is always inviting students, parents and neighbors into the way of life that belongs to Christ alone.

 Chelsi Lacine: Secondary Science, Math, Bible

+Chelsi returns in her third year at Paideia, teaching a variety of courses in science, math, and Bible.
 Chelsi studied Biology at Chemeketa Community College and George Fox University.
 She is a pastor’s wife and mother to four children.
 Chelsi is passionate about inspiring young people in the wonder of God through the study of the Bible and his creation.

 Connie Meyerdierk: Secondary Bible

 Raised in the Seattle area, Julie studied Early Childhood Education at Edmonds Community College after high school.
 She also attended Calvary Chapel Bible College in California.
 She’s been married to her high school sweetheart for 40 years and they have 7 sons together.
 While living in Anchorage, Alaska she started homeschooling their sons and began to delight in the redemptive story of scripture and human history.
 She has taught history classes in several home school cooperatives, and for 4 years directed the Classical Conversations of Happy Valley’s Foundations and Essentials Programs.
-Julie will be teaching 9th grade bible and 7th grade history this year at Paideia.
+Julie will be teaching 9th grade Bible this year at Paideia.
 In her spare time she enjoys gardening, travel, mentoring women (including doula birth work), and time with her husband, sons, daughters-in-law, and 19 grandchildren.

 Rachel Cogbill: Secondary Spanish

-Imelda Nedelcu: Music Teacher
+Imelda Nedelcu: Secondary Music Teacher